wa1tnr/ainsuForth-gen-exp-m4/README.md

 This forth is compiled regularly (as targets are reused to test other code).
 It is usually operational. ;)

+# 31 Aug 2023

+Quick check on NeoTrellis M4 - was able to recreate the load file after a remove.

+Main purpose of checking the program in August of 2023 to make sure it still compiles - it does.

+No obvious operational impairment noticed.

+eflmkdir is 'rigged' to disallow command line use - just alias it in a colon definition to use it.

 # 20 Feb 2021: